kettle11/koi/README.md

 Developed in the open but not yet fit for public use. `koi` is currently designed for my active projects but I'd like to eventually make it useful to others as well.

+**WARNING:** Koi is mostly in maintenance mode right now and is unfinished.
+I'm still using it for some things, but not actively working on it.
 ## Projects I've built with `koi`

 [bloom3d](https://bloom3d.com)